What is a Stimulation Trial?

-- Prior to undergoing implantation with a Spinal Cord Stimulator (SCS) or Peripheral Nerve Stimulator (PNS) or Occipital Nerve Stimulator (ONS), you must first undergo a neurostimulation trial procedure.
+- Before being implanted with a Spinal Cord Stimulator (SCS) or Peripheral Nerve Stimulator (PNS) or Occipital Nerve Stimulator (ONS), you must first undergo a stimulation trial procedure.

-- The trial consists of a short test stimulation period in the operating theatre, followed by an evaluation period at home that may go on for up to 7-10 days.
+- The trial procedure involves surgical insertion of stimulating leads - either along the spinal cord, or next to a peripheral nerve, or the occipital nerve.
+Stimulation testing is conducted in the operating theatre, followed by an evaluation period at home that may last for 7-10 days.

-- This trial period enables you to evaluate the effectiveness of the therapy in reducing your pain and, should the trial be successful, allows your doctor to assess your device requirements.
+- This trial period enables you to evaluate the effectiveness of the therapy in reducing your pain and, should the trial be successful, allows your doctor to assess your device requirements before receiving an implant.

 - This procedure is always performed in the operating theatre using X-ray guidance.

 - For more information on spinal cord / peripheral nerve stimulation, read our educational news article on Neuromodulation for Chronic Pain.

 Prior to the Procedure

 - All blood thinning products (except aspirin) must be stopped prior to your procedure.
 A nurse from Hunter Pain Clinic will advise you by letter when to stop taking these medications at the time that your admission date is arranged.

 - You are able to take your other regular medications with a sip of water on the morning of your procedure.